alejandrofdez-us/similarity-ts/README.md

 ### Minimal usage examples:

-The following examples of evaluation of similarity are shown below:

-1. Compute metrics between random time series:
+1. Compute metrics between random time series (`ts1`: one time series of lenght 200 and 2 dimensions and `ts2`: five time series of length 100 and 2 dimensions):
     ```Python
     import numpy as np
     from similarity_ts.similarity_ts import SimilarityTs